The Secret of the Cancerless Village

 In this cancerless village, residents are affected by Laron syndrome, which causes a lack of cellular division that gives them immunity to cancer.

-Today cancer is without a doubt one of our greatest concerns as a society.
-Science and medicine have tried to unravel its mechanisms, not just to try to stop it from occurring but also to offer patients more treatment options.
+Cancer is without a doubt one of our greatest concerns as a society.
+Science and medicine have tried to unravel its mechanisms, in order to offer patients more treatment options.
+In Lajo, Ecuador, there’s a cancerless village with a special group of people.

 The cancerless village